 With a great pitch deck in hand, you’ll be that much closer to winning over investors.

 Perhaps you’ve been inspired by our list of legendary startup pitch decks, but aren’t sure where to get started.
-This is why we created a list of actionable tips from top VCs and inspiration drawn from legendary decks that will elevate your pitch from good to great.
+This is why we created a list of actionable tips from top VCs and inspiration drawn from legendary pick deck examples that will elevate your pitch from good to great.
 Here goes!

 Start With a Tagline that Speaks to Your Vision